This post may contain affiliate links. Please read my terms & conditions for more info.

 Baby wipes were labelled “the biggest villain of 2015” by the Guardian.
 The wipes aren’t biodegradable which means they often end up blocking up sewers or getting washed up on our beaches.
 Basically, the world would be a much better place without them.

-In my search for an alternative, I came across a website called Cheeky Wipes.
-They sell washable bamboo baby wipes which I purchased.
+In my search for an alternative, I came across a website called *Cheeky Wipes.
+They sell washable bamboo baby wipes which I purchased and love!
 I use them with my coconut oil.

 Zero Waste Body Exfoliator